Setting up pages

 This is also a reusable content type.
 Link groups can be created here as well as in the content tab on the dashboard in the same way as the social media icons.
 There can be up to four columns.

 NOTE: You can select the groups (link groups) you’ve already created at this time.
 If you choose not to create link groups in the content area first, you can create them at this time.
-This will allow you to create the groups only; users cannot add links here.
+This will allow you to create the groups only; you cannot add links here.
 This is more of a place holder.
-The groups created can be maintained and links can be added in the “Content” area in the dashboard.
-This is helpful if the users would like to setup their page footer properly but are unsure of the specific links at that time.
-They can setup the appropriate groups and maintain the links in the dashboard without the added stress of going into individual pages to make changes once they have the links figured out.
+The groups created can be maintained and links can be added in the “Content” tab at the top of the dashboard.
+This is helpful if you would like to set up your page footer properly but are unsure of the specific links at this time.
+You can set up the appropriate groups and maintain the links in the dashboard without the added stress of going into individual pages to make changes once you have the links figured out.

 To use setup the groups in your page properties: